Maxencephilbert/Project_game_of_GO/README.md

 # Project_game_of_GO
 Academic project (M2 IASD Université PSL).
-Building and testing different network architectures to learn to play the game of GO.
+Goal : build and test different network architectures to learn to play the game of GO.